eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 ---

-*This interactive book presents a novel framework for modeling human information processing using electrical circuit analogies.
-While not a complete scientific theory, it offers practical insights for education, communication, and interface design, supported by exploratory data analysis and interactive notebooks.
-Readers can test the framework's utility and explore how electrical metaphors might illuminate cognitive processes.*
+*This interactive book presents information dynamics—a novel framework for modeling human information processing using electrical circuit analogies.
+While not a complete scientific theory, it offers practical insights for education, communication, and interface design.
+The framework is supported by exploratory analysis and interactive tools that allow readers to test ideas and explore how electrical metaphors might illuminate cognitive processes.*

+**📝 Honest Assessment:**
+- **Theoretical Framework:** Well-developed information dynamics model with useful practical applications
+- **Empirical Support:** Exploratory analysis with limited validation; requires further research
+- **Practical Applications:** Several techniques show promise in education and communication
+- **Scientific Status:** Interesting dynamics framework requiring peer review and replication
+- **Book Quality:** Engaging presentation of ideas with appropriate caveats about scientific claims